AshGw/AES-256/README.md

 instanceE = Enc(message=message, mainkey=mainkey)
 ```

-4) Now you'd have to specify the output, you can encrypt to bytes or encrypt to strings.
+4) Now you'd have to specify the output, you can encrypt to bytes or encrypt to URL-safe strings.
 <br> Here I chose to encrypt to bytes
 ```python
 output = instanceE.encToBytes()